Rottnest Island: Plants

 The island has three native woodland tree species: the Rottnest Island pine (Callitris preissii), the Rottnest Island teatree (Melaleuca lanceolata), and Acacia rostellifera.
 The Rottnest Island daisy (Trachymene coerulea) is a commonly occurring flowering native that is also grown widely as an ornamental garden plant.
 Coastal dune flora include searocket (Cakile), beach spinifex (Spinifex longifolius) and wild rosemary (Olearia axillaris).

 A Pinus radiata plantation was established by internees during World War I, roughly bordering the main settlement, The Basin and Bathurst.
 Plantation remnants can be seen around the golf course.

 Rottnest was often described as heavily wooded by early explorers.
-Nearly 200 years of farmland clearing, firewood collection and bushfires has denuded much of the 19 km2 of large trees, and a fragile and fresh water-scarce environment has limited natural recovery.
+Nearly 200 years of farmland clearing, firewood collection and bushfires have denuded much of the 19 km2 of large trees, and a fragile and fresh water-scarce environment has limited natural recovery.
 A conservation program including reforestation is ongoing.
 An island-based nursery propagates plants with island provenance used in the reforestation program and in remediating uncontrolled beach access.